 The CAIRB also runs intervention activities that children can access alongside mainstream children who might also benefit from them.

 The CAIRB offers outreach and training to local schools.
-This is done in partnership with the Devon, Communication and Interaction Team.
+This is managed in partnership with the Devon, Communication and Interaction Team.

 If you think a CAIRB place may suit the needs of your child, please contact the CAIRB Lead Teacher via the school office or the Devon SEN 0-25 Team.